All 7 Superman Movies in Order

 Superman was an extremely popular character that Richard Donner actually filmed a sequel to while simultaneously filming the first movie discussed above.
 However, due to tensions between him and the producers, production on this second film was stopped to finish the first.

-After completion of the first film, Donner was fired and Lester was brought on to complete Superman II which he mostly reshot despite the film being 70% complete.
-If this sounds familiar, it’s because it’s a similar incident to what occurred with the Justice League.
+After completing the first film, Donner was fired, and Lester was brought on to complete ‘Superman II,’ which he mostly resorted to despite the film being 70% complete.
+If this sounds familiar, it’s because it’s similar to the ‘Justice League’ incident.

-However, the explosion from the bomb sends shockwaves that free the Kryptonian villains General Zod, Ursa, and Non from their imprisonment in the Phantom Zone.
+However, the explosion from the bomb sends shockwaves that free the Kryptonian villains, General Zod, Ursa, and Non, from their imprisonment in the Phantom Zone.
 These villains threaten the planet with destruction.
 Can Superman find a way to stop them?

-3. Superman III (1983)
+3. ‘Superman III’ (1983)

 Superman III 1983